Stay Hydrated. Stay Healthy.

 Higher levels of tryptophan have been found to increase mood, reduce irritability, and generally produce a less-stressed temperament in individuals.
 But tryptophan requires adequate amounts of water to be produced.

-This means that regular, daily hydration is key to keeping amino acids like tryptophan balanced and your mood lifted.
+This means that regular, daily hydration is key to keeping amino acids as tryptophan balanced and your mood lifted.

 Building a healthy hydration habit can be as simple as making a few adjustments to your daily routine.
 These small changes can deliver surprising improvements in your overall health and wellbeing.